 5. Anhinga Trail, Everglades

 The Anhinga Trail is another great option for a fun day trip, especially if you’re a fan of the Everglades.
 The popular trail winds through a sawgrass marsh and is just under a mile.
-It is also a prime destination for wildlife spotting!
+It is also a prime destination for wildlife spotting (hence the name)!

-6. Bill Baggs Light House Trail, Cape Florida State Park
+6. Bill Baggs Cape Florida Nature Trail, Key Biscayne

-This three-mile loop in Key Biscayne is perfect for a laid-back, breezy stroll through the beach.
-The trail itself is pretty easy and will take you along some stunning views of clear blue waters as well as the historic Lighthouse located at the northmost point of the trail and which has been there for over 200 years!
+The Robin’s Birding Trail, a three-mile loop in Key Biscayne, is perfect for a laid-back breezy stroll through the beach.
+The trail itself is pretty easy and will take you along some stunning views of clear blue waters as well as the historic lighthouse — which has been there for over 200 years!

 Where: 1200 Crandon Blvd, Key Biscayne, FL 33149

 7. Bear Cut Nature Preserve Trail, Crandon Park